Blood Test Results, Decoded: What Your CBC, Lipid Panel, A1C, and Thyroid Numbers Really Mean

 - White Blood Cells (WBC): These are your immune system’s defenders.
 Higher-than-normal counts may suggest your body is fighting an infection or inflammation.

-- Indices (MCV, MCH, MCHC, RDW): Help classify types of anemia and monitor treatment
+- Red Blood Cell Indices (MCV, MCH, MCHC, RDW): These specific numbers help clinicians classify types of anemia and accurately monitor treatment success.

 Why it matters for seniors: Changes in blood cell counts can sometimes signal underlying conditions early, allowing for faster diagnosis and treatment.